Local Advocacy

 BOMA Indiana serves all counties in the state and understands that its members may have different opinions on specific legislation.
 Some bills may seem aligned with BOMA Indiana’s policies, but they often require deeper review.
 Therefore, BOMA Indiana carefully studies all proposed legislation and consults the Advocacy Committee before taking a position.
 While the focus is on state legislation, BOMA Indiana also considers the needs of its members at the local level, promoting the practice of commercial real estate ownership and management.

-As of January 31, 2025
+As of April 22, 2025

 HB 1079 - Property Matters